wrong-about-everything/Validol/docs/_build/html/_sources/why/declarative_validation.rst.txt

 The semantics basically doesn't really matter, though you can guess that it has something to do with food delivery order registration.
 Schema is quite large.
 Typically, validation code is less then clear.
-Here is the declarative validation composite with `Validol library <https://https://github.com/wrong-about-everything/Validol/>`_:
+Here is the declarative validation composite with `Validol library <https://https://github.com/wrong-about-everything/Validol/>`_
+(check :doc:`Validol's Quick start page <../quick_start>` for a line-by-line analysis, it's not as scary as you imagine):

 .. code-block:: java
     :linenos: